 - 4. Atmos Energy uses a risk ranking model to help determine the order in which to replace pipe.
 The model considers many factors to determine the likelihood of failure and the consequence of failure.
 Using these factors, the Company calculates a risk ranking of bare steel in Class 3 locations in 158 areas across 79 cities.
 The risk ranking methodology creates a score for each of the 158 areas using factors that assess likelihood of failure and consequence of failure.
 Atmos Energy has continued its discussions with the Staff to provide further insight into the details and mechanics of the risk prioritization model and looks forward to continuing those discussions. - 5.
 The Company notes that it has continued to increase its investment in safety and reliability from historical levels.
-A snapshot of the Company's fiscal year spending, based on 12-months ending September 2019, shows a more consistent increase in safety and reliability spending over the past two years.
-The Company plans to work with the Staff and the Commission to determine appropriate ratemaking treatment to support continued increases in investment levels.
+A snapshot of the Company's fiscal year spending, based on 12-months ending September 2023, shows a more accurate view of overall safety and reliability spending levels over the past three years.
+Using the Company's System Integrity Program, these levels have increased in 2023.
 See, Table 2 below.